 Covers the nature and composition of matter, solutions, chemical reactions, equilibria, kinetics, thermodynamics, and electrochemistry with engineering applications.
-This is a one-semester general chemistry course designed for students majoring in engineering, but not for biological resources engineering, chemical engineering, or general engineering majors.
+A one-semester general chemistry course designed for students majoring in engineering, except for biological resources engineering, chemical engineering, or general engineering majors.
 Not open to students who have completed CH 101 and CH 102.
-PREREQUISITES: MA 097/099 or equivalent; completion within the last five years with a grade of C or better of one year of high school chemistry or CH 099A or consent of department.
+PREREQUISITES: MA 097, MA 099 or a grade of C or better in MA 116A or equivalent; completion within the last five years with a grade of C or better or one year of high school chemistry or CH 099A or consent of department.
 Assessment levels: EN 101/101A, RD 120.
-Three hours lecture, four hours laboratory each week.
-4 semester hours
+Three hours lecture, one hour discussion, three hours laboratory each week.